stefanpems/cfs/cfs-set-X-SCUs/README.md

 ### Additional Instructions

-Once configured, you can clone the Logic App (via the **Clone** button on its Overview page) to create additional instances scheduled at different times, each setting a different SCU count.
+Once configured, you can clone the Logic App (using the **Clone** button on its Overview page) to create additional instances scheduled at different times, each setting a different SCU count and, if needed, customized Overage settings.
+While Overage settings can theoretically be modified at each execution of the Logic App, they are typically kept consistent across all runs (i.e., not changed over time).

 For example, in a complex scenario, your organization might use:

-* One instance, named "Baseline", firing at 7 am and 6 pm that set 2 SCUs
+* One instance, named "Baseline", firing at 7 am and 6 pm that set 2 SCUs (+ Overage settings)
-* A second instance (a clone of the baseline), named "Level 1", firing at 6 am and 12 pm, that set 4 SCUs
+* A second instance (a clone of the baseline), named "Level 1", firing at 6 am and 12 pm, that set 4 SCUs (+ Overage settings)
-* A third instance (another clone of the baseline), named "Level 2", firing at 8 am, that set 5 SCUs
+* A third instance (another clone of the baseline), named "Level 2", firing at 8 am, that set 5 SCUs (+ Overage settings)
-* A fourth instance (another clone of the baseline), named "Level 3", firing at 5 am and 5 pm, that set 6 SCUs
+* A fourth instance (another clone of the baseline), named "Level 3", firing at 5 am and 5 pm, that set 6 SCUs (+ Overage settings)

+The following image visually represents the described scenario.
+For simplicity, the figure does not include the Overage range above the provisioned SCUs.

 ![Img1](./timing_sample.png)